robohydra/robohydra/tutorial/index.md

 Now let's say that we want to configure how slow the request is going to return, by specifying URLs like `/slow/1000`, `/slow/5000` and so on.
-In this case, Hydra allows you to specify URL paths like `/slow/:millis` which will match any URL path fragment after `/slow`.
+In this case, RoboHydra allows you to specify URL paths like `/slow/:millis` which will match any URL path fragment after `/slow`.
 The following handler function will allow you to configure the wait in this way:

-       new HydraHead({
+       new RoboHydraHead({
            path: '/slow/:millis',
            handler: function(req, res) {
                setTimeout(function() {